-Community college and university may be the traditional choice for a high-paying career.
-However, these options can cost a fortune, and formal degrees take time to earn.
-Let’s talk about education from trade schools as an alternative and the best trade school jobs.
+Community college and university may have been the conventional choice for a high-paying career path.
+However, these options can cost a fortune, and formal degrees take time to earn—because of this, trade schools have emerged as a more and more viable alternative to traditional degree programs.
+So let’s talk about education from trade schools, as well as some of the best trade school jobs.

 What Is Trade School?